catalyzeio/paas-cli-reference/combined_docs.md

 # Users Rm

 ```
-Usage: catalyze users rm USER_ID
+Usage: catalyze users rm EMAIL

 Revoke access to the given organization for the given user

 Arguments:
-  USER_ID=""   The Users ID to revoke access from for the given organization
+  EMAIL=""     The email address of the user to revoke access from for the given organization
 ```

 `users rm` revokes a users access to your environment's organization.
-This is the opposite of the [users add](https://resources.catalyze.io/paas/cli/sections/users-add/) command.
 Revoking a user's access to your environment's organization will revoke their access to your environment.
 Here is a sample command

 ```
-catalyze users rm 774bf982-fc4a-428b-a048-c38cffb7d0ab
+catalyze users rm user@example.com
 ```

-# Vars
+# Users

-The `vars` command allows you to manage environment variables for your code services.
-The vars command can not be run directly but has sub commands.
+The `users` command allows you to manage who has access to your environment through the organization that owns the environment.
+The users command can not be run directly but has three sub commands.

 # Vars List